-Within a few years of establishment the Institute attained a strong reputation in Ireland and Europe and has a growing international reputation as a centre of excellence in microeconomics, quantitative social sciences and behavioural social science, leveraging the concept of Ireland as a unique laboratory for evidence-based policy formation.
+Within a few years of establishment the Institute attained a strong reputation in Ireland and Europe and has an established international reputation as a centre of excellence in microeconomics, quantitative social sciences and behavioural social science, leveraging the concept of Ireland as a unique laboratory for evidence-based policy formation.
 The Institute is an integral part of UCD’s strategy to develop inter- disciplinary research institutes that are places of ‘research excellence’, that have a critical mass of world- class researchers in prioritised research areas.